Water Resources Management Plan

 Annual Water Resources Review

 All water companies are required to produce an Annual Review of the Water Resources Management Plan to ensure the plan remains fit for purpose.
-For the first time, in 2013/14, we have also expanded the coverage of the report to include an annual update of our Drought Plan as well as our future activities and plans that may influence water resources.
-We have made this change to consolidate and improve our communication following feedback from stakeholders over the past year.
-Our Annual Water Resources Review for 2013-2014 is available here:
+As introduced last year, we have continued to include an annual update on our Drought Plan within the report.
+In this Annual Review we have also included an overview of our 2015 Water Resources Management Plan (which is effective from April 2015) and the key items of progress towards its delivery.
+Our Annual Water Resources Review for 2014-2015 is available here:

 On 13 June 2013 United Utilities published an updated drought plan, incorporating the 2010 drought experiences and new powers for water use restrictions created by legislative changes in 2010.
 Following discussions with Defra about actions required to protect the River Ehen Special Area of Conservation, we updated our June 2013 plan to include drought options for Ennerdale Water (West Cumbria) together with revised drought triggers for this source.
 There were no other substantive changes.
 We published an updated Draft Drought Plan 2014 for public consultation from 13 January 2014 to 17 February 2014 and received 22 representations.
 On 14 March 2014 we published a Statement of Response showing how we took these representations into account and at the same time published a Revised Draft Drought Plan 2014.
 Following direction from the Secretary of State, a Final Drought Plan 2014 has been published and made available on this website.